meetkabeershah/meetkabeershah.github.io/_posts/2015-9-27-taging-tags.md

 A tag ensures that the posts are categorized under correct field of study.
 So searching for a post becomes more easy.

-And you do need to ask about your *glasses*.
+So you do need to trouble searching your *glasses* anymore.